pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

       alb.ingress.kubernetes.io/certificate-arn: <certificate-arn>
 ```

-Where `<certificate-arn>` takes the form, `arn:aws:acm:<region>:<AWS account>:certificate/xxxxxxx` which you copy from the AWS console view of the load balancer configuration.
+Where `alb.ingress.kubernetes.io/certificate-arn` is the required annotation name and `<certificate-arn>` takes the form, `arn:aws:acm:<region>:<AWS account>:certificate/xxxxxxx`, which you copy from the AWS console view of the load balancer configuration.
 You add these parameters when you complete the configuration of your Helm page chart.
 For details, see, [Updating the pega Helm chart values](#Updating-the-pega-Helm-chart-values).

 ### Making your Docker images available to your deployment